 Fraternity – Humanitarian Missions is a non-profit organization whose purpose is voluntary and selfless service.
 It is supported by donations.
 The candidate bears the cost of travel, transportation from home to the airport and vice versa, valid documentation, vaccines required according to location, and travel insurance.

-Once you have gone through the preliminary steps illustrated here, and together, including with the technical coordination of the humanitarian mission, duly signed documentation, a medical certificate, and health insurance when mandatory; depending on the project, we will present you with a plan and schedule for online training in the Sphere International Humanitarian Standards, evaluation of achievement, and perhaps specific to the scenario in question, additional training will be coordinated with the Training and Development (T&D) sector, it may take up to 2 months of dialogue and 3 months, 90 days on mission.
+Once you have gone through the preliminary steps illustrated here, and together, including with the technical coordination of the humanitarian mission, duly signed documentation, a medical certificate, and health insurance when mandatory; depending on the project, we will present you with a plan and schedule for online training in the Sphere International Humanitarian Standards, evaluation of achievement, and perhaps specific to the scenario in question, additional training will be coordinated with the Training and Development (T&D) sector, it may take up to 2 months of dialogue.
+The minimum period on assignment is 120 days, i.e., 4 consecutive months.

 You will fill in terms of responsibility, code of ethics and conduct (compliance), and others according to the action plan and potential exposure to be duly discussed and mutually agreed upon.